#

-WASHINGTON – The Federal Emergency Management Agency announced that federal disaster assistance has been made available to the state of California to supplement state, tribal and local recovery efforts in the areas affected by severe winter storms, flooding, landslides, and mudslides on Feb.
+WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of California to supplement state and local recovery efforts in the areas affected by severe winter storms, flooding, landslides, and mudslides on Feb.
 24 to March 1, 2019.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-David G. Samaniego has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Samaniego said additional designations may be made at a later date if warranted by the results of further damage assessments.
+Benigno Bern Ruiz has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Ruiz said additional designations may be made at a later date if warranted by the results of further damage assessments.

 # # #

 FEMA's mission is to help people before, during and after disasters.

 Follow FEMA online at www.fema.gov/blog, www.twitter.com/fema,www.twitter.com/FEMAespanol, www.facebook.com/fema, www.facebook.com/FEMAespanol and www.youtube.com/fema.
 Also, follow Acting Administrator Pete Gaynor’s activities at twitter.com/FEMA_Pete.